ReactiveHTML/rimmel/README.md

 Rimmel still has a `rml:onmount` event, but its use is only left as a last resort to integrate imperative, non-Rimmel components (some old jQuery plugins, etc?)

 ## No Side Effects (that's what a framework is for)
-You may have already realised that writing UI components with Rimmel means you no longer have to deal with side effects, which makes it trivial to make your code purely functional.
+You may have already realised that writing UI components with Rimmel means you no longer have to deal with UI side effects.
+That makes it easier to make your code purely functional by default.

 # Sources vs. Sinks
 There are two key concepts used by Rimmel: sources and sinks.